 It just makes sense, because acknowledging employee successes – even their efforts – fosters employee engagement.
-And that pays off for everyone.
+Having recognition programs pays off for everyone.

 As we’ve discussed in the past, employee engagement comes about slowly.
 It’s built over time through a variety of factors in the working environment.
 And why wouldn’t you want highly engaged and committed workers in your company?
 When employees are not engaged, productivity takes a hit, valuable resources are wasted, retention is low and the overall working environment risks becoming toxic.

 Recognition Programs – First, Find Out What They Want

 So, as a manager, the challenge is to crack the motivational code that tells you what workers are looking for and what inspires them.